-- If you have a religious affiliation, it would be helpful to state this and remind them that surveys consistently show that a majority of Christians support voluntary assisted dying (eg. the Vote Compass survey in May 2019 indicated that 77% of Catholics support assisted dying laws).
+- If you have a religious affiliation, it would be helpful to state this and remind them that surveys consistently show that a majority of Christians support voluntary assisted dying

-Provide your name, electoral address, phone number and an email address (if you have one).
+Provide your full name, residential address, phone number and an email address (if you have one).

 Click to see our FAQs on assisted dying laws

 Click for background information to consider when preparing your letter